CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-database-profiles.md

 Please keep in mind that this is a HTTP PUT request.
-This method is an exception to the rule that the Copernica REST API makes no distinction between HTTP POST and HTTP GET calls.
+This method is an exception to the rule that the Copernica REST API makes no distinction between HTTP POST and HTTP PUT calls.
 For this method you must use HTTP PUT.
 If you send a POST request, you [would be making a brand new profile](./rest-post-database-profiles.md).

 ## Supported parameters